Dean Cain, Kristy Swanson Received Death Threats For Starring In A Pro-Trump Play, Says Swanson

 — USA TODAY Life (@usatodaylife) May 23, 2019

 The play in question is less of a “play” and more of a “dramatic reading.”
-In it, Cain plays Peter Strzok, and Swanson plays Lisa Page.
+In it, Dean plays Peter Strzok and Kristy plays Lisa Page.
 Strzok and Page, both FBI agents tasked at the time with investigating Hillary Clinton’s use of a private email server, exchanged text messages with each other.
-Some of the texts between the two lovebirds, who were having an extramarital affair, were anti-Trump and pro-Hillary; a situation that some believe suggests that the investigation into Clinton’s emails was tainted by biased FBI agents.
+Some of the texts between the two lovebirds, who were having an extramarital affair, were anti-Trump and pro-Hillary, a situation that some believe suggests that the investigation into Clinton’s emails was tainted by biased FBI agents.

-In the play, described as “Hamilton for the Make America Great Again crowd” by Politico, Swanson-as-Page and Cain-as-Strzok will do dramatic readings of some of those text messages.
-And the producers hope that Donald Trump will be in attendance when the play when it’s shown.
+In the play, described by Politico as “Hamilton for the Make America Great Again crowd,” Swanson-as-Page and Cain-as-Strzok will do dramatic readings of some of those text messages.
+And the producers hope that Donald Trump will be in attendance when the play is shown.

 “We’re lobbying the White House hard… We are being told the president loves the idea of exposing this,” says an unidentified source associated with the production.

-Cain and Swanson are perfect choices for their roles.
-Swanson has said that she’s “been MAGA since 1969” (1969 being the year she was born).
-Cain, similarly, is vocally pro-Trump, and has called the effort to move TV and movie production out of Georgia over its strict abortion laws “a joke.”
+Dean and Kristy are perfect choices for their roles.
+She has said that she’s “been MAGA since 1969” (1969 being the year she was born).
+He, similarly, is vocally pro-Trump, and has called the effort to move TV and movie production out of Georgia over its strict abortion laws “a joke.”